paradite/Graphpedia/README.md

 Merge terms if same name
 	- Merge on creating terms - 27 July

+Recent Searches
+	- Done 27 July

 Show term count and relationship count on index page
 	- Done 3 Aug

 Automatic reverse relationship
 	- Done 4 Aug

+Clicking on the label in d3.js will direct the user to the respective term page.
+	- Done 24 Aug

 # Node-Neo4j Template